Addiction and Dual Diagnosis

 Dual Diagnosis in Addiction Treatment Defined

-Undetected mental health conditions can get in the way of addiction treatment.
+Undetected mental health conditions can get in the way of alcohol addiction treatment.
 This is why clinicians place major importance in rooting out underlying or co-occurring mental issues via a series of psychological evaluations before treatment for addiction is properly initiated.

 While addiction is in itself a mental illness, it may be accompanied by any other mental condition.
 The connection between addiction and other mental disorders can be quite hard to detect.
 Their association may come in several forms: